AdamSobieski/Narratology/Content/Knowledge.md

 ### Builtins and Extension Methods

-The following builtins and extension methods intend to provide developers with a convenient and approachable syntax for working with rules and queries.
+The following builtins and extension methods are to provide developers with convenient and approachable syntax options for working with expressions, rules, and queries.

 ```cs
 public static partial class Builtin